 Are there capacity controls on suite upgrade awards?

 As long as a standard suite is available for sale you can use a suite upgrade award to confirm it.
 That’s pretty remarkable when you think about it, given that there’s potentially quite an opportunity cost to a hotel for that.
+That’s also precisely what makes this perk so valuable.

 How long of a stay are suite upgrade awards valid for?